vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Analytics-Manual.md

 path, just the actual name of the file.

-# Views over User Logs - :trim
+# Views over User Logs - `:trim`

 If you get a lot of user logs (say thousands), reading through them becomes a chore.
 The logs have a bunch of excess information and are in a bunch of different files.
 This is where `:trim` comes in, making it easier to see things. `:trim` assumes all files in the LOGS directory are user logs and will process them in some manner.
 It will normally put its output in `TMP/tmp.txt`.

-Your first argument to trim can also be just the name of a user (whose log file will be in `USERS/log-xxx.txt`) or if that doesn't exist then it is the directory to use, or you can use the name of a log file within the USERs directory (the name should begin "log-" and not include the directory and need not include the .txt suffix).
+Your first argument to trim can also be just the name of a user (whose log file will be in `USERS/log-xxx.txt`) or if that doesn't exist then it is the directory to use, or you can use the name of a log file within the USERs directory (the name should begin `log-` and not include the directory and need not include the `.txt` suffix).
 E.g.,
 ```
 :trim c:\FULLLOGS 6
 ```